uidaholib/base-digital-collections-template/pages/about.md

 {% include feature/nav-menu.html sections="About CollectionBuilder CSV" %}

 ## About this collection
 This collection contains digitized copies of various photos by Sheldon Zadok Thayer and some correspondence by the Thayer family.
+The [original documents](https://archiveswest.orbiscascade.org/ark:80444/xv576502) are held by [University of Idaho Special Collections](https://www.lib.uidaho.edu/special-collections/index.html).

 Sheldon Z. Thayer worked for Idaho Power and opened a photo studio in Hagerman, Idaho.
 He was known for large black and white framed landscapes of Idaho.
 Some were hand-colored by Vernice and signed S. Z. Thayer.